CESR and Equivalence

 The approval and implementation of the RCoA 2021 curriculum will impact CESR applications.
 All applications will eventually be required to follow the 2021 curriculum but there will be a period of transition when applicants can align their application to either the 2010 or the 2021 curriculum.

 The approval date of the new curriculum is the date of final approval by the GMC.
-The implementation date is the date on which anaesthetists in training begin to use the new curriculum and is expected to be 4th August 2021.
+The implementation date is the date on which anaesthetists in training begin to use the new curriculum and was on 4th August 2021.
 All anaesthetists in training must transition to the new curriculum within two years of the implementation date.

 Current and future CESR applicants are asked to review the following options:

 - For candidates who have an application in progress with GMC online collecting evidence to support a CESR application against the 2010 curriculum on the approval date, these applicants can continue with this application and submit this within the 12 month timeframe permitted for completing the application and submitting it to the GMC.
 If these applicants want to apply against the new curriculum they will need to withdraw their current application and re-apply to align their evidence against the new curriculum.

-- For applicants who start an application with GMC online from approval date of the 2021 curriculum until implementation date of the 2021 curriculum (4th August 2021), these applicants have a choice of using the 2010 or the 2021 curriculum.
+- For applicants who started an application with GMC online from approval date of the 2021 curriculum until implementation date of the 2021 curriculum (4th August 2021), these applicants have a choice of using the 2010 or the 2021 curriculum.
 This must be submitted within the 12 month timeframe permitted for completing the application and submitting it to the GMC.

 - For applicants who started an application with GMC online on or after the implementation date of the 2021 curriculum (4th August 2021), only the 2021 curriculum can be used.
 Applications must be submitted within the 12 month timeframe permitted for completing the application and submitting it to the GMC.

 If the applicant is unsuccessful and needs to submit a Review application, this would be assessed against the same curriculum as the initial application.